HeimgardTechnologiesAS/cordova-plugin-advanced-websocket/README.md

 - __options__: Object containing WebSocket url and other properties needed for opening WebSocket:
     - __url__: _string_; Url of WebSocket you want to connect to.
 This is the only mandatory property in __options__.
     - __timeout?__: _number_; Request timeout in milliseconds. (optional, defaults to 0)
     - __pingInterval?__: _number_; Ping interval in milliseconds if you want to keep WebSocket open and detect automatically dead WebSocket when Pongs stop returning.
-If you set it to 0, Pings won't be sent. (optional, defaults to 0)
+If you set it to 0, Pings won't be sent. (optional, defaults to 0. iOS/Android only)
     - __headers?__: _object_; Object containing custom request headers you want to send when opening WebSocket.
-Object keys are used as Header names, and values are used as Header values. (optional)
+Object keys are used as Header names, and values are used as Header values. (optional. iOS/Android only)
     - __acceptAllCerts?__: _boolean_; Set this to true if you are using secure version of WebSocket (url starts with "wss://") and you want to accept all certificates regardles of their validity.
-Useful when your WebSocket is using self-signed certificates. (optional, defaults to false)
+Useful when your WebSocket is using self-signed certificates. (optional, defaults to false. iOS/Android only)
 - __receiveCallback__: Receive callback function that is invoked with every message received through WebSocket and also when WebSocket is closed.
 - __successCallback__: Success callback function that is invoked with successfull connect to WebSocket.
 - __failureCallback__: Error callback function, invoked when connecting to WebSocket failed for whatever reason.